jacksleight/laravel-omni/README.md

 These are intentional differences in the way Omni components behave compared to normal Blade or Livewire components.

-* Standard component protected properties can be filled from tag attributes or data arrays.
+* Standard component protected properties can be filled from tag attributes or parameter arrays.
-* Standard component protected properties are available to the template.
+* Standard component protected properties are available in the template scope.
 They are not exposed on the client side.
-* Protected methods are available to the server side template.
+* Protected methods are available in the template scope.
 They are not exposed on the client side.
 * Attributes are not exposed as variables in the template scope.
 * Conditionally rendering components by implementing `shouldRender` is not supported.